 I was born and raised in Houston, Texas, and graduated from Texas A&M University in 1975.
 Upon graduation I was commissioned as an officer in the U.S. Air Force, where I flew H-1 (Huey) helicopters as a flight instructor and flight examiner.
 I was also a civilian flight instructor and charter pilot in helicopters and single and multi-engine airplanes.

 I continued to fly for about two years after exiting the Air Force, then because of an economic downturn (and hard times for those in the flying business), had to begin working for a living and held various management/supervisor positions for approximately 10 years.
-In 1993 I earned my air conditioning contractor’s license and began my own service business, which still pays the bills.
+In 1993 I earned my air conditioning contractor’s license and began my own service business in Austin, Texas.

 Confessions of a Photographer